-Mayor's Executive Assistant Kristen Chapman stated that the town typically budgeted \$10,000 for their insurance deductibles, noting that last year (2022/2023) they had a surplus of \$3,000 remaining in the account at year end.
+Mayor's Executive Assistant Kristen Chapman stated that the town typically budgeted \$10,000 for their insurance deductibles, noting that last year (2021/2022) they had a surplus of \$3,000 remaining in the account.
 However, she stated this year has been unusual, noting that they currently had three claims with \$10,000 deductibles.

-Ms. Chapman went on to explain the town had one incident that occurred in June, 2023, which was after the Fiscal Year 2023/2024 Budget was approved, noting that this insurance deductible was being paid out of this year's budget.
-She also noted one claim was a Class Action Suit, but that she did not anticipate that they would reach the \$10,000 deductible.
-She stated it was difficult to anticipate what was going to happen for the remainder of this year, noting that they most likely would have more incident that would occur this year.
+Ms. Chapman went on to explain the town had one incident occurred in June, 2023, which was after the Fiscal Year 2023/2024 Budget was approved, noting that this insurance deductible would be paid out of this year's budget.
+She also noted one claim was a Class Action, but that she did not anticipate that they would reach the \$10,000 deductible.
+She stated it was difficult to anticipate what was going to happen for the remainder of this year, noting that they mostly likely would have more incident that would occur this year.

-Councilor Saums questioned whether the town's liability insurance included a ceiling similar to the health insurance, where once they reached an accumulative deductible that everything else was 100% covered.
-Ms. Chapman stated she would be meeting with Connecticut Interlocal Risk Management Agency (CIRMA) who was their insurance provider for both the Town and Board of Education in November, 2023; and that she would look into Councilor Saums' question.
+Councilor Saums questioned whether the town's liability insurance included a ceiling similar to the health insurance, where once they reach an accumulative deductible that everything else was 100% covered.
+Ms. Chapman stated she would be meeting with Connecticut Interlocal Risk Management Agency (CIRMA) who was the insurance provider for both the Town and Board of Education in November, 2023; and that she would look into Councilor Saums question.